rosbit/go-trealla/README.md

 # An embeddable Prolog

-[trealla](github.com/trealla-prolog/trealla) is A compact, efficient Prolog interpreter written in plain-old C.
+[trealla](https://github.com/trealla-prolog/trealla) is A compact, efficient Prolog interpreter written in plain-old C.

 This package is intended to provide a wrapper to interact `trealla` with application written in golang.
-With some helper functions, `go-trealla` makes it simple to calle Prolog from Golang, and `go-trallea` can be treated as an embedable Prolog.
+With some helper functions, `go-trealla` makes it simple to calle Prolog from Golang, and `go-trallea` can be treated as an embeddable Prolog.

 ### Usage